Tenant Eviction Rights, Legal Resources and Emergency Assistance

 Source: Eviction Lab

-Navigating the Eviction Process
+The Eviction Process

-1. Notice to Quit or Pay Rent:
+1. Notice to Quit or Pay Rent

-2. Notice of Lease Violation:
+2. Notice of Lease Violation

-3. Unconditional Quit Notices:
+3. Unconditional Quit Notices

 takingNotes icon

-WHAT TO DO AFTER YOU GET AN EVICTION NOTICE
+TENANT RESPONSE TO AN EVICTION NOTICE

 scale icon